Robert Roxby (actor): Life

-Roxby was a capable stage manager and, in spite of some hardness of style and weakness of voice, a respectable actor in light-comedy parts.
+On 25 July 1866, after a long illness, he died in London at the house of his brother William Roxby Beverley.
+He is buried at Kensal Green Cemetery, London.

-Death
+Critic's assessment

-On 25 July 1866, after a long illness, he died in London at the house of his brother William Roxby Beverle.
-Roxby is buried at Kensal Green Cemetery, London.
+The drama critic Joseph Knight wrote: "Roxby was a capable stage manager and, in spite of some hardness of style and weakness of voice, a respectable actor in light-comedy parts.